cysouw/diathesis/text/c05_preverbs.md

 ### [ NpA | NAp ] Preverb applicative + *mit* antipassive {#sec:preverb-applicative-antipassive}

-In first alternant sometimes a local preposition appears.
+In first alternant always a local preposition?
 Is this maybe a different alternation?
 In general, the prepositions are mostly not governed prepositions.

 **Attested Verbs**